Cameron McInnes

-Cameron McInnes (born 1 February 1994) is an Australian professional rugby league footballer who captains and plays as a forward for the Cronulla-Sutherland Sharks in the National Rugby League.
+Cameron McInnes (born 1 February 1994) is an Australian professional rugby league footballer who plays as a forward for the Cronulla-Sutherland Sharks in the Nrl.

 He previously played as a for the South Sydney Rabbitohs and St George Illawarra Dragons in the National Rugby League.
 At representative level he has played for New South Wales in the State of Origin series and New South Wales City.

 Background

 McInnes was born in Sydney, New South Wales, Australia.

 He attended Marist College Pagewood and he topped the school in the 2011 HSC for Biology, Business Studies and English.
 He played his junior football for the Botany Rams before being signed by the South Sydney Rabbitohs.

 Career

 Early career

 He played for South Sydney's NYC team from 2012 to 2014 before moving on to the South Sydney New South Wales Cup team, North Sydney three rounds into 2014.
 He captained the NYC team in 2013 and 2014.
 In October 2013, McInnes re-signed with the Rabbitohs on a 2-year contract.
 At the end of 2013, McInnes won South Sydney's NYC Best and Fairest award, Player's Player award and was named on the interchange bench in the 2013 NYC Team of the Year.